 It lets you set where/how far the business is willing to physically go to deliver goods or services.

 If yes, you will be able to walk through the same service-area business details.

 You can add or change service area details at any time.

-After that, you can then click Finish to publish the listing.
+After that, you can then click Next to verify the profile.

-You need to verify your Google My Business listing.
+You need to verify your Google Business Profile.

 It proves to Google you can manage and do, in fact, represent the business you claim.

-Verifying your business is crucial for the visibility and performance of the listing.
+Verifying your business is crucial for the visibility and performance of the profile.

 It’s important to know that Google won’t display your business or its edits until the business is verified.